heptarch/heptarch.github.io/drafts/tarkovsky.md

 room itself, and a Schlage, she curtly explained, for the single filing cabinet I was to have access to.
 I signed and dated a slip while Chiara drained her sambuca.
-She left as abruptly as she had arrived.
-Alone once more at 91 Via di San Niccolò, an untouched sambuca in front of me, and the moon, I sensed, laughing invisibly above me.
+She left as abruptly as she had arrived, and I found myself alone once more, an untouched sambuca in front of me, and the moon, I sensed, laughing invisibly above me.
-After two weeks of perfume, *branca menta*, and aimless jaunts around Florence,
+After two aimless weeks in Via di San Niccolò,

 <p align="center">
 ⁂</p>